MovingBlocks/TempDoc/Fancy-Git.md

 * `git fetch --all` to have all the right Git data refreshed locally
 * Make sure you have your desired local branch selected - check with `git branch -a` (the asterisk is your active branch)
 * `git merge remotes/movingblocks/develop` will grab changes from there and place them in your local directory, including conflict markers if appropriate (more info on how to avoid this better would be good...)
  * What would the difference be between pull and merge here?
 Hmm - still a gray area!
+[The docs say pull is a shortcut for fetch+merge]
 * At this point you can run `git status` to see what's prepared for you locally **OR** just look at IntelliJ, which will suddenly show the new files and conflict markers if present
  * You can even use the right click file / Git / Merge Tool in IntelliJ to get a nice three-way merge tool and options to outright accept your own or the remote changes alone
 * When you're done resolving conflicts do a final `git status` to make sure all is well and nothing remains